Player Characters

 - They are wearing clothing, robes or light armor.

-- While only resting, you regenerate 5 health and 1 energy per hour.
+- While only resting, you regenerate 5 health and 1 energy per hour no matter your level.

 However, not all damage and status effects can be healed this way.
 What makes sense and what does not is left primarily to the GM.